 Data Ingestion Format

-3. Embedded Newlines: When data is being loaded from JSON files, the rows need to be newline delimited.
-Query expects newline-delimited JSON files to contain a single record per line.
+3. Embedded Newlines: When data is loaded from JSON files, the rows must be newline-delimited.
+BigQuery expects newline-delimited JSON files to contain a single record per line.

-Load Data into BigQuery
+Methods To Load Data into BigQuery

-1. Before you upload any data, you need to create a dataset and table in Google BigQuery.
-To do this on the BigQuery, go to the home page and select the resource in which you want to create a dataset.
+1. Before you upload any data, you need to create a dataset and a table in Google BigQuery.
+To do this on BigQuery, go to the home page and select the resource in which you want to create a dataset.

 Load data into BigQuery: Select the resource